edgedb/edgedb/docs/cloud/deploy/index.rst

 Deploy an app
 =============

-:edb-alt-title: Deploying applications built on EdgeDB Cloud
+:edb-alt-title: Deploying applications built on Gel Cloud

 For your production deployment, generate a dedicated secret key for your instance with :ref:`ref_cli_edgedb_cloud_secretkey_create` or via the web UI's